ON THIS PAGE

 statement-path

-is a string that identifies an instance of a statement.
+string identifies an instance of a statement.

 Statements can be either container statements or leaf statements.
+A container statement can

-within it, as well as leaf statements.
-A leaf statement, however,
+include additional container statements within it, as well as leaf statements.
+A leaf

-stands alone.
+statement, however, stands alone.
 The command edit?

 displays the container